 Pinterest (PINS) Receives a Rating Update from a Top Analyst

-In a report released today, Brian White from Monness maintained a Hold rating on Pinterest (PINS).
-The company’s shares closed last Friday at $19.75.
+In a report released today, Stephen Ju from Credit Suisse maintained a Hold rating on Pinterest (PINS), with a price target of $23.00.
+The company’s shares closed last Wednesday at $18.18.

-According to TipRanks.com, White is a top 100 analyst with an average return of 22.0% and a 67.6% success rate.
-White covers the Technology sector, focusing on stocks such as Spotify Technology SA, Slack Technologies, and Salesforce.
+According to TipRanks.com, Ju is a top 100 analyst with an average return of 15.8% and a 67.3% success rate.
+Ju covers the Technology sector, focusing on stocks such as Endurance International, IAC/InterActiveCorp, and Headhunter Group.

-Pinterest has an analyst consensus of Moderate Buy, with a price target consensus of $24.68.
+Currently, the analyst consensus on Pinterest is a Moderate Buy with an average price target of $23.00, implying a 30.4% upside from current levels.
+In a report released today, Monness also assigned a Hold rating to the stock.

 See today’s analyst top recommended stocks >>